No Mi Che

-Completing a 'Bachelor of Circus Arts' in 2006 at the National Institute of Circus Arts in Melbourne, No Mi specialised in Cloud Swing and Hula Hoops with paint.
-Her passion for installation and performance art sent her speckling her circus colours from Australia to London, Wales, Edinburgh, France and India.
+Completing a ‘Bachelor of Circus Arts’ in 2006 at the National Institute of Circus Arts in Melbourne, No Mi specialized in Cloud Swing and Hula Hoops with paint.
+Her passion for installation and performance art sent her speckling her colours from Australia to London, Wales, Edinburgh, France and India.

-During her year in India No Mi’s art took a compassionate twist as she saw the significance of art as therapy.
-She went on to work with 'Cultural Canvas Thailand' facilitating Art Therapy workshops to a wide variety of clients and organising exhibits for the work created in Laos, Vietnam, Cambodia, the South Pacific Islands and Bali.
+During her year in India, No Mi’s art took a compassionate twist as she saw the significance of art as therapy.
+She went on to work with ‘Cultural Canvas Thailand’ facilitating workshops to a wide variety of clients and organizing exhibits for the work created in Laos, Vietnam, Cambodia, the South Pacific Islands and Bali.
 In 2011, she completed a ‘Post Graduate Diploma in Experimental and Creative Arts Practice’ at the Melbourne Institute of Experimental and Creative Arts Therapy, punctuating her studies with a cabbage crown!

 In 2012, halfway between a Cultural Exchange program in Georgia and an Eco Art Farm in Turkey, No Mi and Dawa created ‘Wobbly Spoon’ and the pair have been weaving their wobbly art trail ever since.
 Enchanted by the ancient culture and healing arts of Qi Gong and Chinese Medicine, Wobbly Spoon lived in China for four years and in 2016 they completed intensive teacher training in Qi Gong, Dao Yin Yoga and Nutritional Healing with ‘Wandering Dao Medical Qi Gong School’.